The Lemba people

 Should you meet senior Lemba, John Hadji, out at East Lynne Farm near Elim, he will tell you the first person to call his group ‘black Jews' was the old Boer Republic's president, Paul Kruger.

 'My Uncle Abel cooked for him,' John will confirm.

-The Lemba in Limpopo are believed to be part of the 10 Tribes of Israel, who were separated from the others about 2 700 years ago.
+The Lemba in Limpopo believe they were separated from the other Jewish tribes about 2 700 years ago.